 Collecting NFTs has never been easier with CryptoKitties, Etherbots, Etheremon GO, Gods Unchained to name a few.

-We have compiled a list of 20 NFT statistics to help you better understand this trendy Non-fungible token.
+We have compiled a list of the top NFT statistics to help you better understand the trendy Non-Fungible Token.

 - NFTs are a new way of proving ownership over digital goods.
 They’ve been around for less than ten years.

 - They have only recently begun to morph into their market with the emergence of alternatives like Enjin Coin, which is designed specifically for gaming communities.

 - For example, one NFT that sold last year was valued at $69 million – making it the most expensive virtual item ever traded on any platform in history.